Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Experiments and results

-Our deliberate choice involved selecting OpenAI models and we compare their performance against that of the Alpaca-LoRA model, which is presumed to be considerably smaller (though the exact sizes of OpenAI models remain undisclosed).
+Our deliberate choice involved selecting OpenAI models and we compare their performance against that of the Alpaca-LoRA and Mistral-7B models, which are presumed to be considerably smaller (though the exact sizes of OpenAI models remain undisclosed).
 To maintain consistency with our earlier experiments, we subjected these models to evaluation using the same set of evaluation datasets, however we refrained from fine-tuning these models in any manner.

-Much like our evaluation of fine-tuned models, our experiments here comprised two distinct scenarios.
-The initial scenario concentrated solely on the English language, employing restricted datasets.
-Within this context, the results presented in the table \ref{tab:exLLM-en} show that the smaller Alpaca-LoRA model displayed notably inferior performance, likely attributed to its reduced size.
-Another discernible distinction between the models was that Alpaca-LoRA struggled to generate ``strictly binary Yes or No'' responses as requested in the prompts.
-This limitation could have led to challenges in processing its answers and ultimately contributed to subpar results.
-However, this behavior does hint at a more advanced level of comprehension in larger models.

-The second scenario encompassed non-restricted full datasets spanning 10 languages.
-The results presented in table \ref{tab:exLLM-all} show that the performance of GPT-3.5 and GPT-4 was very similar, with only slight variations.
-Notably, GPT-4 outshone its predecessor in terms of accuracy.
-However, GPT-3.5 demonstrated superior robustness, a trait evident in its performance on the News-2022 dataset.
-In this case, GPT-4 struggled to recognize the majority of claims, whereas GPT-3.5 maintained its effectiveness.

-Alpaca-LoRA's performance in this scenario has further deteriorated, as evidenced by its notably low F1-score, indicating a decline from its already inferior performance in the previous scenario.
+\textbf{(1) GPT-4.0 exhibited superior performance on the multilingual dataset}, achieving a balanced accuracy of 0.78 compared to GPT-3.5's 0.58.
+Much like our evaluation of fine-tuned language models, our experiments here comprised of English only version and multilingual version of the dataset, results of which are presented in Tables \ref{tab:LLM-en} and \ref{tab:LLM-all} respectively.
+The results show that \textbf{(2)} \textit{on the NewsClaims dataset, GPT-4.0 generally outperformed GPT-3.5}, with higher balanced accuracy, recall, and F1-scores.
+Notably, \textbf{(3)} \textit{Alpaca-LoRA performed relatively poorly across both versions of the dataset}, with particularly low recall for negative class on the multilingual dataset with balanced accuracy of 0.07. \textbf{(4)} \textit{Mistral-7B showed competitive performance, especially in the NewsClaims dataset}, where it outperformed other models in balanced accuracy (0.60).

+\textbf{(5) On the ClaimsBuster dataset, GPT-4.0 consistently outperformed GPT-3.5}, demonstrating higher balanced accuracy, recall, and F1-scores.
+Notably, GPT-4.0 achieved an impressive recall of 0.96 for positive class on the multilingual dataset. \textbf{(6)} \textit{Alpaca-LoRA again displayed suboptimal performance}, with a low recall for negative class in both english only and restricted datasets. \textbf{(7)} \textit{Mistral-7B exhibited mixed results}, with competitive balanced accuracy in the NewsClaims dataset but comparatively lower performance in the ClaimsBuster dataset.

-In contrast to fine-tuned models, exLLMs currently fall short in terms of precision.
+\textbf{(8) In contrast to fine-tuned language models, LLMs currently fall short in terms of precision}.
 It's worth noting that in this study, we did not delve into the potential of in-context learning for these models using a variety of prompts, even though the models possess this capability.
 We intend to explore this aspect in our future work.